An energetic and dynamic film maker, currently working on various independent projects.

 Stephen is passionate about communicating the stories within the natural world and recently attended the Wildlife Film Academy in Botswana run by NHU Africa.

-Volunteer experience working in conservation with primates and a degree in Animal Behaviour have provided Tom with a varied knowledge of different species and their behaviours, ideal for any role with research responsibilities or as a presenter communicating ideas to an audience.
+Volunteer experience working in primate conservation and a degree in Animal Behaviour have provided Tom with a varied knowledge of different species and their behaviours, ideal for any researcher role or as a narrator communicating ideas to an audience (examples of voice over work can be found on Tom's website).

 Patrick's love for animals and the natural world was first sparked when he saw David Attenborough's 'Trials of Life' series.